-Good tax record keeping may be the most important record keeping you do for your company.
-The Internal Revenue Service (IRS) requires that you keep certain tax records for certain time periods and other records for different time periods.
-You don't want tax time to roll around and have to panic because your company does not have its tax records in order.
-Tax records in disarray can cost you deductions and if you would be audited, may cause a problem and cost money.
-After all, you want to get all the deductions you can and be able to back them up.
+Good tax recordkeeping may be the most important recordkeeping you do for your company.
+The Internal Revenue Service (IRS) requires that you keep certain tax records for certain periods.
+You don't need to panic when tax time comes because your company does not have its tax records in order.
+Tax records in disarray can cost you deductions, and if you're audited, it may cost money and causes bigger problems.
+After all, you want to get all the deductions you can and be able to substantiate them.

 Here are eight tips on what tax records to keep, how to keep them, and how long to keep them: